Blackwater Community School

 Blackwater Community School (Pobalscoil na hAbhann Móire) (BCS) is a co-educational, multi-denominational community school in Lismore, County Waterford, Ireland.
 The school offers Junior Certificate and Leaving Certificate programmes.
-It's the one hundred and forty sixth Public School in the county and according to official data on fourth position in the county arranged by number of pupils.
-In 2020 BCS was ranked 367th in The Sunday Times 'Best Schools Guide Top 400'.
+It is the 146th public school in the county and the fourth largest school in the county by number of pupils.
+In 2020, BCS was ranked 367th in The Sunday Times 'Best Schools Guide Top 400'.

 History

 Blackwater Community School is an amalgamation of three local schools: Lismore CBS, Presentation Convent, Lismore and St Anne’s Secondary School, Cappoquin.
 It was opened in September 2003 with a student population of 400 students.

+The first phase of a large extension to the school, which commenced in 2021, was completed in 2022.
+Additional phases of development, including refurbishment of existing school buildings, were also undertaken.
+The new campus was officially opened on 19 September 2025 by Taoiseach Micheál Martin.

+Extra-curricular activities

+Sports undertaken at the school include athletics, soccer, hurling, camogie, Gaelic football and Ladies' Gaelic football.
+In 2008, the boys' hurling team won the All-Ireland PPS Senior B Hurling Championship, while the girls' camogie team won the All-Ireland C Colleges trophy.
+The school's hurling team also won the Dean Ryan Cup in November 2011.

+Pupils have also previously represented the school at the BT Young Scientist and Technology Exhibition.